 IWM has been collecting since the First World War.
 We want to build a collection of the experiences of war in Afghanistan, which we will use in our research, publications and displays to tell your story both now and in the future.

-To see one of the ways we are already using the material we have collected through the project visit our latest War Story display, Supplying Frontline Afghanistan, at IWM London.
+To see one of the ways we are already using the material we have collected through the project visit our latest War Story display, War Story: Afghanistan 2014 at IWM London.

 Register now and you will be able to upload digital photos, videos and emails and suggest donations directly to the War Story Team.